 Once the chicken is cool, place it in a container with a lid and store it in the refrigerator.
 The chicken should be consumed within 3-4 days of being stored in the fridge.

-If you want to store the leftover panko chicken for longer than that, you can freeze it.
+To store the leftover panko chicken for an extended period, you can freeze it.
 Place the cooked chicken pieces on a baking sheet lined with parchment paper and place them in the freezer for about an hour or until they are frozen solid.
 Then transfer them to a freezer-safe container or bag and store them in the freezer for up to three months.

 To get the panko to stick to the chicken, you need to create a bond between the two.
 The most common way to do this is by using an egg wash.